 The employer is only required to contribute if they want to use the Group Pension Scheme instead of a stakeholder scheme.
 In which case, you have make a minimum contribution of 3% per staff member.

-Other attractive employee benefits to consider
+Other attractive employee benefits, perks, and rewards to consider

 In performance-driven working environments cash bonuses can be a great way of motivating and rewarding staff.
 Particularly useful for business lacking the pay budgets of bigger employers.